getjared/bash/trek/README.md

 # 🖖 Star Trek: Galactic Explorer

 **stge** text-based space exploration game built entirely in Bash.
-Command the USS Enterprise, navigate through uncharted space, and face the challenges of the final frontier!
+Command the USS Enterprise, navigate through uncharted space, and face the challenges of the final frontier! (because why not?)

 ### features. . .